 We can picture them trying to order it, but let's be real, "mortadella" wasn't rolling off anyone's tongue.
 So, it got transformed into "baloney."

-During the Great Depression, this lunch meat became a budget-friendly staple that kept folks fed.
+During the Great Depression, this lunch meat became a budget-friendly staple that kept folks fed, due to inexpensive production methods and the use of lower-cost meat cuts, using emulsification techniques.
 Its affordability made it a hit on many lunch tables across America.

 How Long Does Packaged Bologna Last?